This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 These two forms of leadership are not mutually exclusive.
 Rather, they are interdependent.
 Effective missional leadership requires elders to think globally while empowering leadership locally.

-The global mission of the Church is realized through indigenous expressions of faith, and indigenous leadership is strengthened through global vision and support.
+The Church’s global mission is realized through indigenous expressions of faith, while local leadership is strengthened through broader vision and support.

 Both forms of leadership share essential characteristics: cultural intelligence, ethical integrity, adaptability, and a commitment to community well-being.
 Yet global leadership introduces an additional layer of complexity—requiring coordination across nations, systems, and cultures while maintaining unity in purpose and doctrine.